scarborough-courtney/ohimanual/tutorials/accessing_a_repo_with_github.md

 **For Windows:**

+Download *git* at http://git-scm.com/downloads and follow the install instructions.

 When running the Windows installer, use all default options except "Adjusting your PATH environment": instea, select "_**Run Git from the Windows Command Prompt**_".
 This will allow compatibility with RStudio.

 ![](./fig/git_install_win_option.png)